Lambosaurus/hives-and-torches/systems/statuses.md

  - [fatige](stats.md#fatigue) resoration is reduced by half.
  - TODO.
 Something needs to be added to this.

-## Crippled
-This foe has been hamstrung, or is pinned by arrows or magic.
-Movement is extremely difficult.

-When a character is crippled:
- - Their movement using the [move](actions.md#move) action is halved
- - May not take the [manoeuvre](actions.md#manoeuvre) action

 ## Supressed
 This foe is incapable of focusing on attacking, as they are are under other attacks.